atlassian/go-artifactory/README.md

 ## Reporting issues ##

 We believe in open contributions and the power of a strong development community.
-Please read our [Contributing guidelines][CONTRIBUTING] on how to contribute back and report issues to go-stride.
+Please read our [Contributing guidelines](.github/CONTRIBUTING.md) on how to contribute back and report issues to go-artifactory.

 ## Contributors ##